 Robert Fisher is an accountant, a computer consultant and an entrepreneur in exploration geology.
 His most recent venture uses satellite data from NASA to identify valuable mineral deposits.

-A conversation with a stranger on an airplane led Robert to this exciting venture.
-His new contact came to visit him during the Canadian winter, and the conversation turned to new technologies and mineral exploration.
-Now he and his partners at Leaf and Stone Resonance Services Ltd. are actively exploring across Canada, and developing their own 28 square kilometer property in New Brunswick.
-“It’s the best thing in life to happen to an accountant,” he beams.
+Robert and his partners at Leaf and Stone Resonance Services Ltd. are actively exploring across Canada and developing their own 28 square kilometer property in New Brunswick.

 Robert grew up in a home where learning was emphasized.
 His Dad started the first school in his pioneering district, near Moosomin.
-Robert’s mother graduated from high school in Regina in 1930, hoping to become a teacher.
-Blocked by her father, Robert explains, “she started her own classroom by having eight children and teaching us all!”
+Robert’s mother graduated from high school in Regina in 1930, and became a teacher.

 Twila is an active volunteer in the community.
-In 2013 Twila was nominated for the Quota International Woman of the Year Award for Exceptional Community Service.
-Twila has been active on many boards including the Weyburn Chamber of Commerce Board of Directors (President 2010-12) and the Access Communications Board of Directors.
+In 2013, she was nominated for the Quota International Woman of the Year Award for Exceptional Community Service and has been active on many boards including the Weyburn Chamber of Commerce Board of Directors (President 2010-12) and the Access Communications Board of Directors.

 Twila grew up on a farm south of Weyburn and continues to call Weyburn her home.
-She and her husband Duane have three daughters, two of which are currently attending the University of Saskatchewan and one who recently convocated from the U of S with an environmental science degree.
-Twila enjoys living an active lifestyle and has completed 5 half marathons, 7 marathon relays and numerous shorter distance races throughout the United States and Canada.
+She and her husband, Duane, have three daughters, two of which are currently attending the University of Saskatchewan and one who recently convocated from the U of S with an environmental science degree.
+Twila enjoys living an active lifestyle and has completed five half marathons, seven marathon relays and numerous shorter distance races throughout the United States and Canada.

 CAN Adviser: OPEN